FMMT666/launchpad.py/README.md

     Like Open(), this method uses different default names for the different classes:
       Launchpad()        -> "Launchpad"
       LaunchpadMk2()     -> "Mk2"
+      LaunchpadMk3()     -> "Mk3"
+      LaunchpadLPX()     -> "X"
       LaunchpadPro()     -> "Pro"
       LaunchControlXL()  -> "Control XL"
       LaunchKeyMini()    -> "Launchkey"

+    Notice that the first Mk3 and the first X Launchpads need to be checked with "1", not "0".

     Notice that it's absolutely safe to query for an "Pro" or "Mk2" from all classes, e.g.: